SteveMacenski/slam_toolbox/README.md

 `stack_size_to_use` - The number of bytes to reset the stack size to, to enable serialization/deserialization of files.
 A liberal default is 40000000, but less is fine.

-`minimum_travel_distance` - Minimum distance of travel before processing a new scan
+`minimum_travel_distance` - Minimum distance of travel before processing a new scan into the map, or adding a scan to the queue for processing in sync or localization modes.

 ## Matcher Params